 Hot cocoa is essential for the holidays, snow days and just about any day.
 This easy idea from Smashed Peas and Carrots gathers everything needed for a chocolate-y treat into one cute kit.
-And you can totally customize your kit with different flavors, containers, and more!
+Even better, you can customize your kit with different flavors, containers and more!
 Learn more here.

 DIY Photo Gifts

 This gift idea from A Subtle Revelry is perfect for your little Picasso.
 It involves printing off cherished family photos (you've been meaning to do that anyway, right?) and letting your littles get their coloring on.
 We guarantee friends and family alike will love the personalized result.
 Get the full how-to here.

 Psst!
 Did you know that you can make personalized candles for less than $5 each—and it's easy enough that kids can do it on their own?
 It's Always Autumn has everything you need to know to make these great gifts, so start gathering your fave photos now.
 Learn more here.